 Safestore and Our Environment

-Target Perfomance 2020/21
+Target Perfomance 2022/23

-UK owned stores powered by renewable electricity
+UK owned stores powered by 100% renewable electricity

-UK store waste to landfill by 50% by 2025 vs 2016/17 level
+Reduce UK store waste to landfill by 50% by 2025 vs 2016/17 level

-1.7 - On track – we have achieved 100% diversion from
+100% completed - we have achieved 100% diversion from landfill for UK operational waste ahead of schedule

-98.5% On track – 98.5% diversion of construction waste from landfill
+100% completed - we have achieved 100% diversion of UK construction waste from landfill

 In this section, we explain how we are reducing our impact on the planet through ongoing improvements in construction standards and our store operations.
-We also include our Task Force on Climate-related Financial Disclosures (“TCFD”) through which we seek to understand and manage the potential risks (and opportunities) to our business associated from a changing environment.
+We also include our Task Force on Climate-related Financial Disclosures (“TCFD”) statement, through which we seek to understand and manage the potential risks (and opportunities) to our business associated with a changing environment.

 Our net zero commitment